-- By reviewing children's targets on PLPs and ensuring they are being met - The child is making progress academically against national/age expected levels and the gap is narrowing they are catching up to their peers or expected age levels. - Verbal feedback from the teacher, parent and pupil. - Children may move off of the SEND register when they have 'caught up' or made sufficient progress.
+- By reviewing children's targets on PLPs and ensuring they are being met - The child is making progress academically against national/standardised scores and the gap is narrowing. - Verbal feedback from the teacher, parent and pupil. - Children may move off of the SEND register if they make progress in line with their age related expectations.